-1. file an application by April 15, about four months before the start of the program.

-- 2. have high school transcripts sent to the college. - complete the college placement examinations. - be at least 18 and no more than 50 years of age.

-5. have a physcial examination including chest x-ray and necessary immunizations.

-6. have a personal interview with the Practical Nursing Instructor and the Admissions Officer.
+- 1. file an application by April 15, about four months before the start of the program; - 2. have high school transcripts sent to the College; - complete the College Placement Examinations; 3. - 4. be in sufficiently good health to perform the duties of a Licensed Practical Nurse; - have a physical examiniation including chest x-ray and necessary immunizations; 5. - 6. have a personal interview with the Practical Nursing Instructor and the Admissions Officer.